THE ULTIMATE TRAVEL GUIDE FOR AN AWESOME TRIP TO ROME, ITALY

 The first time I visited here, it was a weekday in autumn.
 The Pope had just finished holding a service in the square, so it was very busy.
 If you really want to enjoy your visit, then I’d suggest not visiting on the days the Pope holds services – unless you want to see his holiness.

 The obelisk in the Piazza’s centre is from Egypt and was acquired by the Vatican in 1586.
 You can get the best views if you approach the square from Via Della Conziliazone, with the Castel Sant’Angelo at one end and the Vatican at the other.

 As I went to leave, the heavens opened.
-I made a mad dash under some archways to protect me from the rain.
+I made a mad dash under some archways to protect myself from the rain.
 As I began drying off, I was approached by a man trying to sell me an umbrella.
 It might have been one of the most expensive plastic umbrellas in the world as his starting price was €30.00!
 Honestly.
 With a strong gust of wind, it would have bent and snapped.
 A bargain, right?
-Obviously I didn’t buy it, but he kept trying to sell it to me as I continued walking off up the road, relenting only after several blocks.
+Obviously, I didn’t buy it, but he kept trying to sell it to me as I continued walking off up the road, relenting only after several blocks.
 Watch out for these guys!

 00120 Vatican City | www.vatican.va

 Built over two thousand years ago, the Pantheon is so well preserved that you wouldn’t think it had been constructed as far back as 125 CE!
 It was towards the end of the day when I arrived, and it was still quite busy.
 Although the building’s exterior is simple, with a frontage that looks like the Acropolis in Athens, the interior is amazing.
 Built in a circular shape, it is decorated in blue and pink marble, making it look similar to the design of St. Peters Basilica at the Vatican.
 In the centre you are presented with a beautiful dome sporting a coffered ceiling as well as seven alcoves around the side, displaying striking statues of Christian martyrs.